lokegustafsson/ips-pointcloud/README.md

 ### Task

-Find all pairs of points closer than `0.05` euclidean distance apart in 3D.
+Find all pairs of points in `positions.xyz` closer than `0.05` euclidean distance apart in 3D.

 ### Performance